- A dental bridge can replace one or two adjacent missing teeth, but requires modification of the healthy abutment teeth.

 - Dentures can replace an entire arch of teeth.
 They are more affordable, but can be bulky and uncomfortable.

 - Resigning from dental solutions can lead to deterioration of eating and speaking abilities.
-It can also make other teeth shift into the empty space.
+It can also make other teeth shift into the space.

 Turn your smile into a masterpiece.
 Use Authority Dental to find and book dental implant providers nearby.